-We know that creating a positive and welcoming work environment is a cornerstone of any strong company culture—it helps organizations attract talent and increases productivity.
+We know that creating a positive and welcoming work environment is a cornerstone of a strong company culture—it helps organizations attract talent and increases productivity.

 Paycor recently hosted a webinar by Catherine Mattice Zundel, president of training and consulting firm Civility Partners, HR consultant and author of several books on ending workplace bullying.
 She’s passionate about employers’ responsibility for creating a workplace where all employees can thrive.